jackhardy1/martian-robots/README.md

 To run the tests, run 'rspec' in the command line

 I have explained one of the failing tests below in this readme.
-Please see: "Notes on the sample input and output given in the original document".
+This is to do with an error with the given sample data.
+Please see further down at: "Notes on the sample input and output given in the original document".

 #### What would I improve on if I had more time?